 A majority of the persons nominated are independent as defined in the OTCQX listing standards.
-No family relationship exists between any director, executive officer or person nominated to become a director of the Company.
+No family relationship exists between any director, executive officer or person nominated to become a director of the Company, except that Chevis C. Swetman, Chairman, President and Chief Executive Officer of the Company, is the father of A. Tanner Swetman, an executive officer of the Company.

-None of the persons nominated held directorship at any time during the past five years at any public company, with the exception of the Company, or registered investment company.
+None of the persons nominated held directorship at any time during the past five years at any company with a class of securities registered pursuant to Section 12 of the Securities Exchange Act of 1934 or subject to the requirements of Section 15 of that Act, with the exception of the Company, or registered investment company.